JMDProgrammer/CPuzzleWThreads/README.md

 #---------------------------------------------------------------------------

 #1. enter make.
-NOTE: if make -s pops up in replit.com, just retype make and it will work
+NOTE: if "make -s" pops up in replit.com, just retype make and it will work

 make